Karakia ban: Kaipara mayor unrepentant in wake of hīkoi

 Jepson at the meeting also contentiously attempted to dismantle the KDC’s co-governance arrangement for an iconic Dargaville landmark - splitting the single council Pou Tu o Te Rangi Harding Park joint governance committee into two separate committees.
 The park sits high above Dargaville city and is the site of key community assets including the Lighthouse function centre and Dargaville Museum.

-But his attempt to get this through at the Mangawhai meeting ended with the matter lying on the table until the February council meeting - so consultation could be undertaken with Te Uri o Hau, which has the Pou Tu o Te Rangi pa site in the park as part of its Waitangi Treaty allocation and in conjunction with the Harding family, which has a long association with the park.
+But his attempt to get this through at the Mangawhai meeting ended with the matter lying on the table until the February council meeting - so consultation could be undertaken with Te Uri o Hau, which has the Pou Tu o Te Rangi pa site in the park as part of its Waitangi Treaty allocation and in conjunction with the Harding family, which has a long association with the park and gifted the land, originally for a hospital and later the community, in 1899.

 Councillors at the meeting voted for this outcome, with Jepson voting against doing so.